cfjedimaster/raymondcamden2018/_posts/2009/12/30/2009-12-30-Best-of-CF9-Applicationcfc-Script-Template.md

 // note: THIS.datasource applies to cfquery as well as ORM.
 It is defined on line 31.
 </code>
 <p>
 Pretty standard and he appears to have nailed everything.
 A part of me strongly wishes that Ben Forta would have never used UPPERCASE scope names in the WACK books so that my eyes wouldn't have to bleed every time I see someone else do that, but oh well :).
 One minor correction - this.debugipaddress is actually this.debuggingipaddresses (see <a href="http://www.raymondcamden.com/index.cfm/2009/7/13/ColdFusion-9s-new-Application-variables#c2EE4FB47-B864-DABB-DCFFBC5FE56A2C9C">here</a>) - no points deducted for that since it's a doc bug.
-I also would have liked to have seen him mention the struct keys for smtpServerSettings ({server="",username="",password=""}).</p>
+I also would have liked to have seen him mention the struct keys for smtpServerSettings ({% raw %}{server="",username="",password=""}{% endraw %}).</p>

 <p>The rest of this entry just lays out a skeleton for the various methods within Application.cfc with some helpful comments. </p>